harrysingh1991/tvh-m3u-generator/README.md

 - Download a channel list for each tag, using the user credential provided in TVH_PERSISTENT_PASS (this can result in empty lists depending on user access)
 - Combine all the lists (empty lists are ignored)
 - Add a Group-Title HLS tag, based on the tag name
+- Add persistent key into the stream URLs
+- EPG proxied

 A list is generated after the first time the playlist URL is called.